Jero075/Encryption-Algorithm/README.md

 !!!DO NOT use this algorithm for public projects as I am not an expert in this field!!!

-An algorithm to generate hashes out of strings of any length.
+An algorithm to generate hashes from strings of any length.

 Parameters:
   - string